nanome-ai/nanome-plugin-deployer/README.md

 *Make sure to configure your Virtual machine to have the web interface port (80 defaults) to have the security group configured to allow TCP custom port traffic (from 0.0.0.0/0 default).

 NOTE: to add arguments specific to a plugin, append any number of `--plugin <plugin-name> [args]` to the `./deploy.sh` command.

+Advanced: If you wish to enable git-ops style deployments, you can replace `./deploy.sh` with `./remote_deploy.sh` in the command above.
+Remote deploy will clone the plugin repositories using bare repos, which allows you to push changes to the repo.
+When a change is received, it uses git hooks to build and deploy your latest changes.

 ### Step 4: Docker Container Health Check